timjogorman/RicherEventDescription/guidelines.md

 OVERLAPS/CAUSES **lost**
 > **others** IDENTICAL **their**

-However, if an event is contained by multiple narrative containers, you should only be linking it to one -- see [the section on selecting narrative containers](#choosing-the-anchors-of-narrative-containers) for more information on which one to select.
+However, if an event is contained by multiple narrative containers, you should only be linking it to one – see [the section on selecting narrative containers](#choosing-the-anchors-of-narrative-containers) for more information on which one to select.

 ### ALINKs trump causation

 Do not create CAUSES/PRECONDITIONS links between the source (e.g.
-*started* and the target (e.g. *attacking*) of ALINKs:
+*started*) and the target (e.g. *attacking*) of ALINKs:

 - The **terrorists** **started** **attacking**.
 > ALINK: **started** INITIATES **attacking**